openpreserve/fido/README.txt

 usage: fido.py [-h] [-v] [-q] [-recurse] [-zip] [-nocontainer] [-input INPUT]
+               [-filename FILENAME] [-useformats INCLUDEPUIDS]
-               [-useformats INCLUDEPUIDS] [-nouseformats EXCLUDEPUIDS]
+               [-nouseformats EXCLUDEPUIDS] [-matchprintf FORMATSTRING]
-               [-matchprintf FORMATSTRING] [-nomatchprintf FORMATSTRING]
+               [-nomatchprintf FORMATSTRING] [-bufsize BUFSIZE]
-               [-bufsize BUFSIZE] [-container_bufsize CONTAINER_BUFSIZE]
+               [-container_bufsize CONTAINER_BUFSIZE]
                [-loadformats XML1,...,XMLn] [-confdir CONFDIR]
                [FILE [FILE ...]]

     Format Identification for Digital Objects (fido).
     FIDO is a command-line tool to identify the file formats of digital objects.

     It is designed for simple integration into automated work-flows.

 positional arguments:
   FILE                  files to check.
-If the file is -, then read content
+If the file is -, then read content from stdin.
-                        from stdin.
 In this case, python must be invoked with -u or it may convert the line terminators.

 optional arguments:
   -h, --help            show this help message and exit